adam-nadeem7/Azure-AI-Demos/README.md

-# Azure-AI-Demos
+# Azure AI Demos
-AI Demos for different industries using Azure cloud services
+ Ai Demos on Azure for different industries